 We are so glad your child will be joining us at camp this year!
 Due to current CDC/Ohio Department of Health restrictions and recommendations related to COVID-19, there are some changes and additions to our normal policies.
 As the CDC continues to update and adapt their policies, we will respond accordingly.
+We have created multiple plans of action to accommodate various scenarios throughout the summer.
 Please review below and contact us with any questions.